-This study investigated the effect of honey on elevated blood pressure (systolic) in hypertensive rats.
-Interestingly, it also evaluated the effect of honey on the reduction of kidney stress as a possible mechanism of its antihypertensive effect.
+This study investigated the effect of honey on elevated blood pressure (systolic) in rats with high blood pressure.
+Interestingly, it also evaluated the effect of honey on the reduction of kidney stress as a possible mechanism of its antihypertensive effect.²

-So it appears that one of the causes of high blood pressure is kidney stress and that honey supplementation aids in reducing this.
-Could it be all the natural anti-oxidants in raw honey that are responsible for this health benefit?
+So it appears that one of the causes of kidney stress is high blood pressure and that honey supplementation just may help reduce this.
+Could it be that the natural antioxidants in raw honey are responsible for this health benefit?
 I suspect so but only further research on raw honey will tell us definitively.

 If you are considering using raw honey to help reduce your blood pressure, note that this study was done over 12 weeks.
 Commit to three full months of honey supplementation for best results.

-Missing from the study was how much raw honey was administered to the rats so it is difficult to say how much honey is needed for results.
-Other studies on honey are finding that 0.5 ml of honey per kilogram of bodyweight is effective for treating certain health conditions.
-It makes sense that this might be a good starting point as it indicates that honey is biologically active at this intake level.
+Missing from the study was how much raw honey was administered to the rats so it is difficult to say how much honey is needed for optimal results.
+Other studies on honey are finding that 0.5 ml of honey per kilogram of bodyweight is effective.
+It makes sense that this is a good starting point as it indicates that honey is biologically active at this intake level.

-Using this as a basic starting point, 150 lb human (68 kgs) would ingest 34 ml per day.
-There are 29.57 ml's in an ounce so one would need to consume just over one ounce daily.
+Using this as a basic starting point, a 150 lb human (68 kgs) would ingest 34 ml per day.
+There are 29.57 mls in an ounce so one would need to consume just over one ounce daily.
 This is roughly 2 tablespoons of honey.

 Blood pressure testing is very cheap and easy with free monitors at almost all pharmacies.
 Consume your raw honey daily for 3 months and have your blood pressure checked.
 You just might be in for a sweet surprise.